Our Essential Employability Skills – Health Sector project is now wrapping up! Congratulations to the graduates of both cohorts!

-The Essential Employability Skills – Health Sector (ESS-HS) will focus on the labour market in the long-term health care industry.
-The goal is to train unemployed and underemployed participants and bring them into the health sector workforce, specifically into entry level worker positions such as laundry, cleaners, servers, kitchen staff, etc. While the emphasis will be on employability skills, the more traditional essential skills–such as computer skills, digital training and reading–will also be an important focus.
+The Essential Employability Skills – Health Sector (ESS-HS) focused on the labour market in the long-term health care industry.
+The goal was to train unemployed and underemployed participants and bring them into the health sector workforce, specifically into entry level worker positions such as laundry, cleaners, servers, kitchen staff, etc.

 - 180 hours of essential employability skills training to prepare for a level-entry in the health sector